 The Bramble Cay melomys, a small rodent that lived on one small island in the Great Barrier Reef region, was declared extinct on June 14, 2016.
 The extinction is notable as the first extinction of a mammal caused by climate change.

 The Bramble Cay melomys (Melomys rubicola) was about 5 inches long, with a similar length tail.
 It had a rough scaly-looking tail—leading to its other common name as the Bramble Cay mosaic-tailed rat.
 It lived in shallow burrows under the island’s vegetation and was probably an omnivore, feeding on both plants and sea-bird eggs from the numerous bird colonies on the island.

 The rat picked a tough place to evolve.
 Scientists hypothesize that it had lived isolated on Bramble Cay, a 10-acre coral reef island, for at least one million years.
-The island is the northernmost extent of the Great Barrier Reef, lying in the midst of the Torres Strait, a transportation corridor between Australia and Papua New Guinea.
+The island is the northernmost extent of the Great Barrier Reef, lying in the midst of the Torres Strait, a transportation corridor between Australia and Papua New Guinea (learn more about the Great Barrier Reef here).
 The low-lying island is covered over a portion of its area by grasses and low shrubs, but the vegetation is greatly disturbed by the nesting activities of sea birds and sea turtles.
 The island is one of the premier nesting sites in Australia for green turtles.

 The island is also buffeted by storms and strong tides that cover large portions of its surface at times.
 However, with rising sea level and stronger storms associated with climate change, the island has been subject to more frequent and more extensive flooding in recent years.